privacy-scaling-explorations/zk-kit.noir/README.md

 ### Conventional commits

-Semaphore uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+ZK-Kit uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 A [command line utility](https://github.com/commitizen/cz-cli) to commit using the correct syntax can be used by running:

 ```bash
 git commit